finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

     - [ ] Ensure that the proper project governance is in the CONTRIBUTING.md file
 - [ ] [All incubating criteria](https://community.finos.org/docs/governance/Software-Projects/stages/incubating) are checked and documented below

-## Approval (Lead: FINOS TSC)
-- [ ] FINOS TSC approves the contribution
-- [ ] (optional) If additional socialization is required, the Executive Director may bring projects to the FINOS Governing Board

 ## Code transfer (Lead: FINOS Infra)
 - [ ] Backup (even with screenshot) GitHub permissions of the repository to transfer
 - [ ] Check GitHub repository transfer requirements: